-The Coca-Cola Company is a leading global beverage company specializing in non-alcoholic drinks with a diversified portfolio including sparkling soft drinks, juices, water, coffee, and energy beverages.
+The Coca-Cola Company is a leading global branded beverages company with a very wide moat in sparkling soft drinks and non-alcoholic ready-to-drink beverages.

 KO